legacysurvey/legacysurvey/pages/dr10/description.rst

 (as detailed on the `external catalogs page`_).
-The foreground objects consist of pre-defined geometrical masks (which are elliptical for galaxies) that are fixed at their expected positions in the Legacy Surveys images after accounting for proper motion and parallax in `Gaia Data Release 2`_.
+The foreground objects consist of pre-defined geometrical masks (which are elliptical for galaxies) that are fixed at their expected positions in the Legacy Surveys images after accounting for proper motion and parallax in Gaia.
-The reasoning behind treating bright foreground sources as special cases is that many of them have large halos or include diffuse light that is not included in the Tractor model choices.
-This leads such sources to be typically best fit by misleading (and computationally expensive) diffuse galaxy models.
+The reasoning behind treating bright foreground sources as special cases is that many of them have large halos or include diffuse light that is not present in the Tractor model choices.
+This leads such sources to be typically best-fit by misleading (and computationally expensive) diffuse galaxy models.

-Sources that are within a mask region have ``MASKBITS`` set (see the `bitmasks page`_).
+Sources that lie inside the boundary of a foreground object have ``MASKBITS`` set (see the `bitmasks page`_).
 Within the mask regions for bright stars (``BRIGHT``), globular clusters (``CLUSTER``) and `SGA`_ large galaxies (``GALAXY``), sources are forced to be ``TYPE=PSF`` (except for the `SGA`_ large galaxies themselves).
 Note that sources are *not* forced to be ``TYPE=PSF`` in the region of *medium*-bright stars